 BroadImpact’s lead international consultant for UNICEF working with the African Union Commission, the AU Campaign to End Child marriage and partners conducted research to assess the Status of Child Marriage in African countries and evaluated the AU’s Campaign to End Child Marriage in Africa.
 This assignment involved the engaged African Union teams -Department of Social Affairs (DSA) and the Department of Economic Affairs (DEA), UNFPA, UNICEF and partners and member state country representatives, the collation and analyses of data from 54 member countries campaign progress submissions, key informant interviews of country and partner focal persons, the organisation and facilitation of progress update workshops, the analysis and management of data, and the development of a 2 year report for the campaign to end child marriage detailing the status of child marriage, the campaigns impact, and recommendation for the campaign to achieve its objectives.

-BroadImpact’s lead international Consultant for UNICEF working with the African Union Commission, and the AU Campaign to End Child marriage to developed a Monitoring and Evaluation Framework for the African Union’s Campaign to End Child Marriage in Africa (CECM).
+BroadImpact’s lead international Consultant for UNICEF working with the African Union Commission, and the AU Campaign to End Child marriage developed a Monitoring and Evaluation Framework for the African Union’s Campaign to End Child Marriage in Africa (CECM).
 This involved the engagement African Union teams -Department of Social Affairs (DSA) and the Department of Economic Affairs (DEA), and UN bodies and other partners, the development of a logic model and M&E framework for the campaign, developed set of indicators for monitoring and evaluation of the campaign, developed reporting forms and tools for the routine reporting by 54 member countries and training guidelines and documents for use of the framework.
 This M&E framework presently guides all Africa member states in routine reporting on progress on the campaign to end child marriage.